initsysctrl/substrate/srml/contract/COMPLEXITY.md

 The executor handles each call from the guest.
 The execution of it consists of the following steps:

-1. Marshalling, copying and unmarshalling the arguments when passing them between the guest and executor,
+1. Marshaling, copying and unmarshaling the arguments when passing them between the guest and executor,
 2. Calling into the supervisor,
-3. Marshaling, copying and unmarshalling the result when passing it between the executor and guest.
+3. Marshaling, copying and unmarshaling the result when passing it between the executor and guest.

 **Note** that the complexity of running the supervisor handler should be considered separately.